12rats/12rats/README.md

   no longer have a penis
   learn math good

-- in progress goals:
+- in progress goals;
     too depressed to do anything anymore

-- finished goals
+- finished goals;
      make a cli application